leejss/canvas-game/README.md

 - This instance hold the keyboard input state.
 - And GmaeObject instance should have a reference to this instance so that it can use the keyboard input state.

+## Drawing image

 ## Animation frame

 - How animation works ?
 - FrmaeIndexPattern and Animation classes
 - Each FrameIndexPattern instance has current time and given duration.
 - step method is called inside game loop
+- FramdIndexPattern instance's step method updates current time and then it decide whether to show which frame index
+- Animation has a duration and steps of the frame index.
+- Animation instance's play method update active key and reset the start time of the animation pattern.
+- Animation's step method is called by Sprite's step method and Sprite's step method is called by GameObject' stepEntry method.
+So finally Animation's step method is continuosly called in the game loop.
+We can define the animation inside GameObject's step method.

 ## Memo